yu-jianghao/yu-jianghao.github.io/_pages/students.md

 * Meng Qu (Peking University, 2019.1-)
 * Zhaocheng Zhu (Peking University, 2018.9-)
 * Andreea Deac (University of Cambridge, will start from 2019.9)
-* Shentchao Liu (University of Wisconsin–Madison, will start from 2019.9)
+* Shengchao Liu (University of Wisconsin–Madison, will start from 2019.9)
 * Louis-Pascal Xhonneux (University of Cambridge, will start from 2019.9)